blissito/react-hook-multipart/README.md

 # React Hook Multipart

-> Not ready for production 🚧
+> Not ready for production 🚧 Tests & Type definitions missing

 Is a fast and efficient hook for upload big files with multipart streams in a SSR React environment.